ATV riding is an awesome time, but it can also be a dangerous activity. This is why finding a reliable helmet that fits you well is so important.

 When buying an ATV helmet, it's important to buy the right size.
 Riding an ATV is a lot different than driving a car, so you must buy the right size.

-One way to find the perfect fit is to physically try some helmets on.
+One way to find the perfect fit is physically try some helmets on.
 This can be time-consuming for many people, so the online tools that provide recommendations based on your head size and shape are helpful but not perfect.

 It's always important to test out helmets before buying them so you can make sure they will fit properly and not cause any discomfort or other issues while riding your ATV.